Tag: PID Tuning

 Weeks 1–2: The Core Architecture of ROS Control

 Your first hands-on task will be to create a simple robot model in URDF and bring it to life in a Gazebo simulation.
-You will learn to inspect the underlying ROS topics and services, gaining a clear understanding of how data flows from the simulator (or real hardware) up to the control system.
-Following this, we dive deep into hardware interfaces.
-You’ll understand their critical role in bridging software and hardware and learn to implement a custom simulated hardware interface, a crucial skill for developing and testing controllers before deploying them on physical systems.
+You’ll inspect underlying ROS topics and services to understand how data flows from the simulator (or real hardware) to the control system.
+Then, we’ll dive into hardware interfaces, teaching you how to implement a custom simulated hardware interface—an essential skill for testing before deployment.

 Weeks 3–4: Implementing Basic Controllers with ROS Control